pol-33/TEB/mapper-memory/DOCUMENTATION.md

 - the host supports the relevant ISA and XCR0 state,
 - `MAPPER_SIMD` resolves to `auto` or `avx512`.

+However, this does **not** mean AVX-512 is guaranteed to help.

+On the observed MN5 subset benchmark with:

+- `index_level = 0`,
+- `threads = 1`,
+- `bench_reads = 50000`,

+the results were:

+- scalar: `690.52 s`,
+- AVX-512: `828.90 s`,
+- observed speedup ratio `off / avx512 = 0.8331`.

+So AVX-512 was actually slower on that run, even though both variants produced identical mapper output and identical correctness metrics against `bwa mem`.

+This is the same kind of lesson we already saw in `mapper-speed`: a wider SIMD backend can still lose overall if the surrounding workload becomes memory-bound, frequency-limited, or otherwise dominated by costs outside the vectorized inner loop.

 ### 13.4 Self-test coverage

 `simd_selftest.cpp` checks: